+352 2456-1

 Portugal

-Portugal’s name ‘garden of Europe’ has been well-earned.
-Indeed, thanks to the benefits of the Gulf Stream, the exotic plants which explorers brought back long ago from the four corners of the world have become indigenous all along the Atlantic coast.
-But beyond its gentle climate and varied vegetation, Portugal is above all known for its history rich with navigators and adventurers who have endowed this marvelous country on the western tip of Europe with some beautiful historical treasures.
+Portugal has earned its name as the garden of Europe.
+Thanks to the warm Gulf Stream, the exotic plants once brought back by explorers from the four corners of the world have now become indigenous to the entire Atlantic coast.
+Beyond its mild climate and varied plant life, Portugal is famous for its history, its sailors and explorers, who have endowed this wonderful country with the finest historical treasures.

 Lisbon Coast

-Portugal coastlines are dotted with extraordinary places, many of which are close to the capital.
-Particularly attractive from a cultural point of view, Lisbon’s coast is also a perfect seaside destination.
-It has long sandy beaches, authentic villages, towns steeped in history and magnificent natural parks.
-Cascais and Estoril are particularly popular and are perfect starting points for exploring the entire Costa de Lisboa, which offers everyone a variety of unexpected perspectives.
+Portugal's coastlines are dotted with extraordinary places, many of them just outside the capital.
+The Costa de Lisboa is equally attractive from a cultural point of view as it from a seaside point of view.
+You’ll find long sandy beaches, authentic villages, towns steeped in history and magnificent natural parks.
+The seaside resorts of Cascais and Estoril are particularly popular for their lively atmosphere, but are also perfect bases for exploring all the nooks and crannies of the region.

 Hotel areas